AbdullahAG/PPP-PythonPythonPython/README.md

 The solution will be used by every programmer who need the protection of their code, whether they work within a business or independently.

 The project works with Abstract Syntax Trees to modify and view the structure of inputted python codes.
-Furthermore, a script is used to create and add dead code into the pbfuscated python script.
+Furthermore, a script is used to create and add dead code into the obfuscated python script.

 ------------------------------------Installation-------------------------------------